Jaymon/endpoints/README.md

 Once the module is found, endpoints will then attempt to find the class with the remaining path bits.
 If no matching class is found then a class named `Default` will be used if it exists.

-This makes it easy to bundle your controllers into something like a "Controllers" module.
+This makes it easy to bundle your controllers into a `controllers` package/module.

 Below are some examples of HTTP requests and how they would be interpreted using endpoints.